scottswezey/twilio_magic_values/README.md

 - Issues and pull requests are welcome on [Github](https://github.com/scottswezey/twilio_magic_values).
 - Please run `mix format` before committing.
 - Ensure tests pass before committing.
 You will need to copy `config/test.secret.exs.sample` to `config/test.secret.exs` and add your own [testing credentials](https://www.twilio.com/console/account/settings) from Twilio.
+- Do not bump the version number in your pull requests.

 ## License
 GPL v3; See `LICENSE` file.